 - Get a form.
-You can get an advance directive form from your lawyer, from a social worker, or some office supply stores.
+You can get an advance directive form from your lawyer, a social worker, or some office supply stores.
 You can sometimes get advance directive forms from organizations that give people information about Medicare. - Fill out the form and sign it.
 No matter where you get this form, it's a legal document.
-Consider having a lawyer help you prepare it. - Give copies of the form to the right people.
-You should give a copy of the form to your doctor and to the person you name on the form who can make decisions for you if you can't.
+Consider having a lawyer help you prepare it. - Give copies of the form to right people.
+Give a copy of the form to your doctor and to the person you name on the form who can make decisions for you if you can't.
 You may want to give copies to close friends or family members.
 Keep a copy at home.